 The military planned, built and continues to maintain GPS.
-It is, therefore, no surprise that large component of the user segment of the system is military.
+It is, therefore, no surprise that a large component of the user segment of the system is military.
 While surveyors and geodesists have the distinction of being among the first civilians to incorporate GPS into their practice and are sophisticated users, their number is limited.
-In fact, it is quite small compared with explosion of applications the technology has now among the general public.
-The use of GPS in positioning, navigation and timing (PNT) applications in precision agriculture, machine control, aviation, railroads and the marine industry are just the beginning.
-With GPS incorporated into smart phones and car navigation systems, it is no exaggeration that GPS technology has transformed civilian businesses and lifestyles around the world.
-The non-commercial uses the general public finds for GPS will undoubtedly continue to grow as the cost and size of the receivers continues to shrink.
+In fact, it is quite small compared with the explosion of applications the technology has now among the general public.
+The use of GPS in positioning, navigation and timing (PNT) applications in precision agriculture, machine control, aviation, railroads, finance, autonomous vehicles and the marine industry is ubiquitous.
+With GPS incorporated into smart phones and navigation systems, it is no exaggeration that GPS technology has transformed civilian businesses and lifestyles around the world.
+The uses the general public finds for GPS will undoubtedly continue to grow as the cost and size of the receivers continues to shrink.

-We'll talk more in the next lesson about the user segment.
-But clearly, it's constantly growing.
 Since it was instituted, GPS has become a utility.
-It's used in all kinds of vehicles.
-It has become ubiquitous.
-The user segment is growing so dramatically it's hard to conceptualize it.
-This will continue and be augmented by GNSS, which we'll talk more about in the upcoming lessons.
+The user segment is growing, so dramatically it's hard to conceptualize it.
+It will continue and be augmented by GNSS, which we'll talk more about in the upcoming lessons.